Jayadeep1999/NLP_project/README.md

 # NLP_project
 Quora-Question Pair-Similarity
 Problem Statement:
- Identify which questions asked on Quora are duplicates of questions that have already been asked.
+-Identify which questions asked on Quora are duplicates of questions that have already been asked.

 Domain:
- Social Networking
+Social Networking
 Real World/Business Objectives and Constraints:
- The cost of a mis-classification can be very high.
+-The cost of a mis-classification can be very high.
- You would want a probability of a pair of questions to be duplicates so that you can choose any threshold of choice.
+-You would want a probability of a pair of questions to be duplicates so that you can choose any threshold of choice.
- No strict latency concerns.
+-No strict latency concerns.
- Interpretability is partially important.
+-Interpretability is partially important.

 Techniques/Technologies Used In the Project:
 In this project we are going to use the following Techniques: o ML – Machine Learning o NLP – Natural Language Processing o MLOPs – Machine Learning Operations
- Experiment tracking with the help of MLFlow
+    Experiment tracking with the help of MLFlow Workflow Orchestration
- Workflow Orchestration

 Roadmap of the Project:

 Phase - 1
- Performing The Exploratory Data Analysis
+Performing The Exploratory Data Analysis
- Text Pre-Processing
+Text Pre-Processing
- Removing HTML tags.
+Removing HTML tags.
- Removing Punctuations.
+Removing Punctuations.
- Performing Stemming/ Lemmatization
+Performing Stemming/ Lemmatization
- Removing Stop words.
+Removing Stop words.
- Expanding Contractions.
+Expanding Contractions.
 1. Apply Tokenization
 2. Apply POS Tagging
 3. Apply Label Encoding

 Phase – 2
- Numerical Vector Conversion
+Numerical Vector Conversion
- Word2vec
+Word2vec
- Feature Extraction
+Feature Extraction
- After doing Text Pre-Processing
+After doing Text Pre-Processing

 Phase – 3
  Data Pre-processing
 • Separating the input variable and target variable.